Specialty Resources

 In deciding on a specialty, shadowing is extremely valuable and highly influential.
 Shadowing in various venues is important as well, to help the student decide about academics versus private practice, and hospital vs outpatient medicine.
 Students will have many opportunities to shadow, including during PAL Block and Capstone experiences during the first and second year.
 Shadowing in the third year can help students solidify their specialty selection as they prepare for the fourth year and residency applications.

-Please contact our Credential Coordinator for shadowing policies and forms tylyons@email.arizona.edu
+Please get in touch with our Registrar's Office for shadowing policies and forms: comphx-registrar@email.arizona.edu

 Additional Resources